envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 ![Architecture](../images/architecture.png)

 ### Configuration
-Envoy Gateway is configured statically at runtime and the managed data plane is configured dynamically through Kubernetes resources, primarily [Gateway API][gw_api] objects.
+Envoy Gateway is configured statically at startup and the managed data plane is configured dynamically through Kubernetes resources, primarily [Gateway API][gw_api] objects.

 #### Static Configuration
-Static configuration is used to configure various internal aspects of Envoy Gateway at runtime, i.e. change the GatewayClass controllerName, configure a Provider, etc. Currently, Envoy Gateway only supports runtime configuration through a configuration file.
-See the [configuration](../CONFIG.md) guide for additional details.
+Static configuration is used to configure Envoy Gateway at startup, i.e. change the GatewayClass controllerName, configure a Provider, etc. Currently, Envoy Gateway only supports configuration through a configuration file.
+If the configuration file is not provided, Envoy Gateway will start up with default configuration parameters.

 #### Dynamic Configuration
 Dynamic configuration is based on the concept of a declaring the desired state of the data plane and using